unknownKade/dev_note/2. study/Spring/Build.md

 ### Plain.jar
-- -plain.jar is created to
+- -plain.jar is created when building with gradlew
+- jar that doesn't include dependencies
 - gradle to stop `` jar{enabled = false}``